San Diego Region - San Diego Municipal Storm Water Permit - Frequently Asked Questions

 Municipalities are required to implement practices to control the amount of pesticides, herbicides, and fertilizers that run off municipal facilities.
 In addition, because landscape runoff may contain pollutants (e.g., pesticides, herbicides, excess fertilizer, and pet waste), including ones toxic to wildlife, the municipalities have an obligation to educate residents in order to prevent and reduce water pollution from these sources.

-Unless specifically exempted, non-storm water entering the MS4 from commercial and residential areas is an illicit discharge that the federal regulations require to be effectively prohibited by the municipality.
+Wash water from patio or driveway washing in commercial and residential areas are considered illicit discharges to the MS4 and are required by federal regulations to be effectively prohibited by the City or County with authority to control such discharges.
 Wash water from patios, driveways, eating and drinking areas, parking lots, and other types of impervious surfaces are not exempted from the federal regulations.
-Automobile fluids, metals from automobiles, landscaping materials, pet waste, and trash washed off of patios or driveways are examples of pollutants that threaten the quality of receiving waters.
+Automobile fluids, metals from automobiles, landscaping materials, pet waste, and trash washed off, patios or driveways are examples of pollutants that threaten the quality of receiving waters.
 Each city and county are required by federal regulations to implement and enforce an ordinance, orders or similar means to prevent illicit discharges to the MS4.
 Therefore, wash water from driveways, parking lots, patios, and other surfaces must not be allowed to enter the storm drains.
 If you must wash down your driveway or parking lot, you must implement best management practices to prevent the wash water from entering a storm drain (i.e., use a mop and bucket to eliminate runoff, block off the storm drain inlet and vacuum up wash water, direct the discharge onto your lawn for infiltration, etc.).

 If you see someone discharging wash water, or any other discharge containing pollutants, to a storm drain, you should notify the city or county in which you are located.
 All municipalities should have reporting numbers listed in the phone book and/or on the Internet.